intel/ittapi/docs/src/ref_collector.rst

 performs tracing data from ITT API function calls to log files.

-To use this solution, it is required to build it as a shared library and the full library path to the ``INTEL_LIBITTNOTIFY64`` or ``INTEL_LIBITTNOTIFY32`` environment variable:
+To use this solution, build the collector as a shared library and point the full library path to the ``INTEL_LIBITTNOTIFY64`` or ``INTEL_LIBITTNOTIFY32`` environment variable: